Your Guide to Planning, Planting, and Growing Astilbes

 When you compare two astilbe plants side by side, it’s easy to see differences in quality.
 Longfield Gardens supplies grade #1 plants (shown at far left) with strong, healthy root systems.
 The bigger the plant, the faster it will settle into your garden and the sooner it will flower.

-SUN AND SHADE Astilbe perform best in partial shade, but they will also grow in full shade.
+Sun and Shade Astilbe perform best in partial shade, but they will also grow in full shade.
 In cool, northern climates, most astilbe varieties will tolerate full day sun.

-Put the astilbe in the hole so the crown of the plant (where the roots meet the stem) sits just below the soil line.
+Dig a shallow hole and put the astilbe in the hole so the crown of the plant (where the roots meet the stem) sits just below the soil line.

 Cover the roots with soil and water well.